ARCLeeds/git-novice/02-setup.md

 > $ git config --global --unset https.proxy
 > ~~~

+Not all Windows computers will have a command line editor installed, so:

 > ## Installing nano editor on Windows {.callout}
 >
 > If your Windows PC doesn't have the nano editor installed, you can install it through